Thank You for Your Commitment to Virunga in 2016

 – Add 114 new rangers to our ranks, including 13 female rangers.
 This brings the total number of rangers in uniform to 600, of which 26 are women.

-– We have, unfortunately, suffered hard losses as well – five rangers were killed in the line of duty during 2016 and their sacrifices weigh heavy on us.
+– We have, unfortunately, suffered hard losses as well – five rangers were killed in the line of duty during 2016, and their sacrifices weigh heavily on us.

 I’m pleased to report that a detailed veterinary assessment confirmed that Virunga’s mountain gorilla population is in excellent health.
 In fact, we have confirmed that the number of gorillas has actually increased.
 We will have to wait for the results from a genetic analysis to determine the exact rate of increase, but the numbers are looking very promising.
 The only recorded deaths in 2016 were attributed to a set of twins that passed away from natural causes within hours of birth.

-These are just a handful of the achievements that your support has contributed to and we’re very proud of all of our staff in working so hard this year.
-We plan for more progressed in 2017 and would be delighted to share the news with you when we can.
+These are just a handful of the achievements that your support has contributed to, and we’re very proud of all of our staff for working so hard this year.
+We plan to make more progress in 2017 and would be delighted to share the news with you when we can.

 Yours faithfully,